replicatedhq/help-center/content/docs/kubernetes/customer-installations/existing-cluster.md

 gradient: "kubernetes"
 icon: "replicatedKubernetes"
 ---
+{{< note title="Airgap Not Supported" >}}
+While a Replicated-managed Kubernetes cluster can support airgappe installations, airgapped installs are not supported on existing cluster installations.
+If you are looking to deploy your Kubernetes application to primarily existing-cluster environments, we recommend using [Replicated Ship](https://help.replicated.com/guides/kubernetes-with-ship/) instead.
+{{</note>}}

 Replicated can be installed to an existing Kubernetes 1.9, 1.11 or 1.13 cluster.
 Use the `https://get.replicated.com/kubernetes-yml-generate` script to generate specs for the Deployments, Services, and PersistentVolumeClaims required by Replicated.

+{{< note title="Your Mileage May Vary" >}}
+While the Replicated Kubernetes Appliance supports installation into existing clusters, the wide variations across Kubernetes clusters found in cloud providers and on-prem datacenters make it impossible to guarantee out-of-the-box compatibility on every Kubernetes cluster.
+As mentioned above, if you are primarily tagetting existing cluster environments, consider using [Replicated Ship](https://help.replicated.com/guides/kubernetes-with-ship/) instead.
+{{</note>}}

 ## Persistent Volumes